 Once an effective tax risk management (TRM) framework and strategy have been implemented, a tax risk steering committee should oversee the process.
 The tax team together with a tax risk steering committee should be set up.
 Having outside tax specialists participate, under the chairmanship of a specialist tax attorney (to ensure "attorney/client" privilege) should reduce tax risks significantly.
 The "attorney/client" privilege will help manage any emerging ethical dilemmas and the possibility of revenue authorities seizing confidential tax-related information.
-The functions of the tax risks and making tax risk recommendations.
+The functions of the tax risk steering committee will include reviewing tax risks and making tax risk recommendations.
 Accordingly, the tax risk management strategy should be updated regularly based on these recommendations.